List of Courage the Cowardly Dog characters: Fishionary

-FishionaryVoiced by Susan SarandonThe Fishionary is a purple female fish who serves as a missionary for the Fish Judges and their octopus coworker.
-She comes to the farm and takes the Bagges and Courage to the Judges' domain in a bus and falsely accuses them of pulling crimes against seas creatures and the Judges had them sentenced to a giant fishbowl while wearing gills that allow them to breathe water until they become fish.
-After Courage escapes back to the farm with the Bagges using the Fishionary's bus (with the Judges in pursuit), he and the Judges discover her living in the Bagges house, revealing that she lied to them all just so she can take over the Bagges home and life.
-Outraged by the Fishionary's betrayal, the Judges had the Bagges released from the bowl and the Fishionary took their place to be recivilized as punishment for her deception.
+The Fishionary is a purple female fish who serves as a missionary for the Fish Judges and their octopus coworker.
+She comes to the farm and takes the Bagges and Courage to the Judges' domain in a bus, falsely accusing them of committing crimes against sea creatures; however, it was all a ruse for her own scheme to take over the Bagges' home.
+Her deception is discovered thanks to Courage's actions.
+Outraged by the Fishionary's betrayal, the Fish Judges had the Bagges released while the Fishionary was punished in their place.